cloudfoundry/cf-networking-release/README.md

 ## Downloads
 - Our BOSH release is available [on bosh.io](http://bosh.io/releases/github.com/cloudfoundry-incubator/cf-networking-release) and [on our GitHub Releases page](https://github.com/cloudfoundry-incubator/cf-networking-release/releases)
-- Our CF CLI Plugin is [on our GitHub Releases page](https://github.com/cloudfoundry-incubator/cf-networking-release/releases)

 ## Documentation
 - [Architecture](docs/arch.md)